NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.71 - The Wild Apricot Text  Manger config file is not cached while in testing mode 2/6/20

+0.8 - WATM will now automatically enable when it goes into public view in Wild Apricot, new `attribute` function has been added

 ## Installation

 ### Script Setup